-01. Manage upland vegetation communities to move toward or remain in proper functioning condition, including a full range of herbaceous and shrub species.
+1. Manage upland vegetation communities to move toward or remain in proper functioning condition, including a full range of herbaceous and shrub species.

-- 01. Maintain or enhance plant communities, by managing for priority plant species and their habitats (including but not limited to bitterbrush, rough fescue, and bluebunch wheat grass) to achieve desired ecological functions and vegetative conditions. - 02.
-Protect BLM special status plant species and their habitats. - 03.
-Manage upland vegetative communities to maintain or improve quality and quantity of domestic livestock and wildlife forage. - 04.
+- 1. Maintain or enhance plant communities, by managing for priority plant species and their habitats (including, but not limited to, bitterbrush, rough fescue, and bluebunch wheat grass) to achieve desired ecological functions and vegetative conditions. - 2.
+Manage upland vegetative communities to maintain or improve quality and quantity of domestic livestock and wildlife forage. - 3.
 Manage plant communities that reflect the desired plant community appropriate for the ecological site.
-Where appropriate, use fire as a management agent to achieve or maintain disturbance regimes supporting healthy functioning vegetation conditions. - 05.
+Where appropriate, use fire as a management agent to achieve or maintain disturbance regimes supporting healthy functioning vegetation conditions. - 4.
 Improve or maintain the ecological status of BLM-managed land in the uplands to Standards for Rangeland Health (USDI-BLM 1997).